gromacs/gromacs/docs/release-notes/2016/major/highlights.rst

 * Checkpoint restarts work only in the cases where the implementation can always do what the user wants.
-* The version numbering has changed to be the year of the release, plus (in future) a patch number.
-GROMACS 2016 will be the initial release from this branch, then GROMACS 2016.1 will have the set of bugs that have been fixed in GROMACS 2016, etc.
+* The version numbering has changed to be the year of the release, plus (in future) a patch number. |Gromacs| 2016 will be the initial release from this branch, then |Gromacs| 2016.1 will have the set of bugs that have been fixed in |Gromacs| 2016, etc.